D7EAD/Netslope/README.md

 <hr>
 <h1>Introduction</h1>
 <p>
    <b>Netslope</b> is a simple local machine network manipulation application.
-It allows users to dynamically drop, drop a percentage of, or add latency to packets matching a user-defined or pre-compiled filter while maintaining the ability to reinject manipulated packets.
+It allows users to dynamically drop, drop a percentage of, or add latency to packets matching a user-defined or pre-compiled filter while maintaining the ability to reinject manipulated (non-dropped) packets.
 </p>